templexxx/reedsolomon/README.md

 Performance depends mainly on:

-1. number of parity shards
+1. CPU instruction extension(AVX2 or SSSE3)
-2. number of cores of CPU (if you want to use parallel version)
+2. number of data/parity shards
-3. CPU instruction extension(AVX2 or SSSE3)
+3. unit size of calculation (see it in encode.go)
-4. unit size of calculation
+4. size of shards
-5. size of shards
+5. speed of memory(waste so much time on read/write mem, :D )
-6. speed of memory(waste so much time on read/write mem, :D )
+6. performance of CPU
 7. the way of using

 And we must know the benchmark test is quite different with encoding in practice.